What do Firms Gain from Patenting? The Case of the Global ICT Industry: Introduction

-As for reverse causality, we apply a diff-in-diff strategy for panel data settings recently proposed by \cite{Callaway_Santanna_2021}, which is useful to us because we have multiple treatment periods, variation in treatment timing, and we need to make sure that the assumption of parallel trends is made conditional on observables.
-Thus, having complete information on the timing of patents' registration processes, we consider a firm treated if it has been granted property rights in our period of analyses.
-At this stage, we find that the impact of patent grants is high and significant only in the case of smaller firms, i.e., after we consider firms that have a number of employees that is below the median value.
-In this case, we find an average high impact on market shares ($31.5\%$) due to higher sales ($30.7\%)$ in the first year after the patent grant.
-Notably, bigger firms are not significantly affected by patent grants in any of the specifications we tried.\\
+The first is a classical problem of reverse causality, for which we apply a diff-in-diff strategy for panel data settings recently proposed by \cite{Callaway_Santanna_2021}, which is useful to us because we have multiple treatment periods and variation in treatment timing.
+The method also allows controlling that the assumption of parallel trends is valid, conditional on observed companies' characteristics.
+Thus, having complete information on the timing of patents' registration processes, we consider a firm treated if it has been granted patents in our period of analyses.

+Interestingly, stronger correlations between firm-level outcomes and patenting activity fade away after we challenge reverse causality.
+We find that the impact of patent grants is higher and more significant in the case of smaller firms, i.e., after considering firms with a number of employees below the median value.
+Although there are not many smaller firms that come to get a patent grant, once they get one, their average market shares ($31.5\%$), sales ($33.7\%)$ and employment ($30.8\%$) increase.
+Notably, in the case of larger firms, we record a lower average impact on market shares ($5.2\%$), sales ($5.7\%$), and employment ($4.5\%$).